Giants Causeway Day Tour

 Now that we have worked up an appetite after our walk, we will go to a local cafe or pub for lunch before we make our way to the famous Giants Causeway.
 Along the route we will pass through the charming village of Ballintoy and enjoy fantastic views over Whiteparks Bay and Portbradden.
 When you arrive at the Giants Causeway we recommend walking the cliff tops so you can take in the scenery of the causeway below.
 The views really need to be seen to be believed!
 Then you can descend onto the causeway itself to the feature called the Organ and work your way back towards the Visitor Centre.
 Admire the mighty ocean as it crashes against the causeway.
 This natural wonder of the world is not to be missed, rewarding you with unique and spectacular views.
 Learn about the history of the causeway and hear the local legend relating to its formation.

-After taking in the scenery and mythology of the Giants Causeway, we will hop on the bus again at approximately 2:30pm for our trip to the great city of Belfast.
-We drive in a circular route that will afford views of Dunluce Castle; the most romantic castle in Ireland and home for many years to the McDonnell Clan.
+After taking in the scenery and mythology of the Giants Causeway.
+We drive in a circular route that will afford fantastic views before visiting Dunluce Castle; the most romantic castle in Ireland and home for many years to the McDonnell Clan.
 Please see the section on the castle for more details.
 Dunluce Castle is reputed to be the inspiration for Cair Paravel, the famous castle in CS Lewis’ ‘The Chronicles of Narnia’.
-We also pass through the village of Bushmills where Ireland’s first hydro power station was built and let’s not forget the great bottle of whiskey that is made here!

 7:45pm - Arrive back in Dublin